snehajac1/SudokuSolver/README.md

 # SudokuSolver
-Provides a solution for a 9x9 Sudoku Puzzle
+Provides a solution for a 9x9 Sudoku Puzzle taken from user input